Subscribe Our Newsletter

 There's internet connectivity as well as electricity on the trail.
 But you will have to pay extra to use the WiFi at teahouses.
 The teahouses also demand an extra fee to charge your electronic gadgets (phone, laptop, camera batteries, etc.).
 You will also have to make an additional payment for hot showers and hot water.

 The success of almost all adventures depends on choosing wisely and packing right.
 Since you will be heading to a high-altitude zone you need to have the right clothes and equipment to serve you well during your journey.
-The following are some of the essential gear and equipment you may be needing during your EBC Trek.
+The following are some of the essential gear and equipment you may need during your EBC Trek.

 • A waterproof duffle bag or rucksack where you can keep most of your stuff.